Grays Point

 Grays Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Grays Point's dwelling structure, as per the latest Census data, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Grays Point stood at 46.4%, with the rest being mortgaged (47.3%) or rented (6.3%).
+Grays Point's dwelling structure, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Grays Point stood at 46.4%, with mortgaged dwellings at 47.3% and rented ones at 6.3%.
 The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $2,427.
 The median weekly rent figure in Grays Point was $630, compared to Sydney metro's $470.
-Nationally, Grays Point's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Grays Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing